tilek/random/principles/general/communication/feedback.md

     It attracted a lot of negativity.
 A lot of people on the Internet didn't go into details.<br>
     It challenged my relationship with several people I like and respect.<br>

-- If you experienced negative emotions or thoughts towards a person or their impact, provide feedback in an organized thoughtful way
+- If you experienced negative emotions or thoughts towards an ally or their impact, write it out and provide feedback in an organized thoughtful way.
+Never say negative things behind their back.

   Try not to react in real-time. <br>
   Ideally, soon after your felt those emotions, write down what happened.<br>